Saturday, 20 November 2010

 'authority figure' |

-The role was also probably influential in fixing the public perception of TP McKenna as the acerbic, authority figure, though it's worth pointing out that he always appeared for the defence, his brief actually being to put the establishment on the ropes.
+The role was also probably influential in fixing the public perception of TP McKenna as the acerbic, authority figure, though it's worth pointing out that he often appeared for the defence, his brief actually being to put the establishment on the ropes.
 Typical anti-hero behaviour from this always questioning actor."
 SM

 Subscribe to: